1.0

 she wished the military could come take power from these rascally politicians and

-probably shoot them all, well that was her opinion, before the Nigerian SSS
+, well that was her opinion, before the Nigerian SSS

 start looking for me. kindly note that I